 References (HPE Aruba Networking Solutions / Study Guides):

-Aruba Dynamic Segmentation — Solution Overview
+Aruba Central Security and Policy Automation — Solution Overview

-Aruba Role-Based Access Control — Product Brief
+Aruba AI-Powered Policy Recommendations — Product Brief

 ===========